fdbeirao/erlang-exercises/mire/01-echo-server/readme.md

 # Step 1: a simple echo server

-Start the echo_handler on a specific port, connect to it with your favourite telnet client and have the most boring conversation with yourself.
+Start the `echo_handler` on a specific port, connect to this port with your favourite telnet client and have the most boring conversation with yourself.

 ### Make command (Windows)